 Ways of acquiring more than one kamon

-During the Sengoku Period (1467-1603), for example, many lesser soldiers, or even peasants with no distinguished lineage became themselves, lords of castles and provinces they acquired in battle.
-They did it by taking it into battle as a reward, by distinguishing themselves in combat (e.g., the Nakajō clan took and held Tossaka Castle on Mt.
-Shiratori in Tainai City, Niigata during the Nanbokuchō Period).
+During the Sengoku period (1467-1603), for example, many lesser soldiers, or even peasants with no distinguished lineage became themselves, lords of castles and provinces they acquired in battle.
+They did it by taking it into battle as a reward.
+By distinguishing themselves in combat (e.g., the Nakajō clan took and held Tossaka Castle on Mt.
+Shiratori in Tainai City, Niigata, during the Nanbokucho Period).
 Since they didn’t have a kamon, they had to adopt one.
 So, they chose a kamon, preferably something that looked like someone else in high regard, or even just one that no one happened to be using at the time.
 Many would take their kamon from very old and well-respected families claiming to be able to claim their family’s lineage back to them.
 That said, many vital retainers would choose their kamon by closely emulating but slightly changing the look of their kamon based on their lord’s crest.
 Or, they just made up their own, and some clans ended up having the same kamon.

-Another way to acquire another kamon was for a family head to bestow a gift of his family’s kamon to one of his retainers who had performed a meritorious deed, or to someone who could carry on the family name through marriage.
+Another way to acquire another kamon was for a family head to bestow a gift of his family’s kamon to one of his retainers who had performed a meritorious deed.
+Or to someone who could carry on the family name through marriage.
 Some others got their second kamon as gifts.
 A lord could give license to his generals and vassals, just like shōguns, chancellors, regents, and overlords could receive kamon from the emperor.
-It’s one of the reasons samurai family crests could be similar to other samurai families even though there was no business whatsoever between them.
+It’s one of the reasons samurai family crests could be like other samurai families even though there was no business whatsoever between them.
 The Nakajō may have acquired their kamon because they supported the Uesugi during the Sengoku Period and distinguished themselves in the 4th Battle of Kawanakajima.

 Crests could be passed on in several ways, so it wasn’t uncommon to have a given family name represented by more than one kamon.
-In such cases, it was necessary for the family to determine which kamon would officially serve its family name.
+In such cases, it was necessary for the family needed to determine which kamon would officially serve its family name.
 The official kamon for a family name was called jō-mon (定紋, regular crest) or sei-mon (姓紋, official crest) and used it for official ceremonies and documents.

 A kamon didn’t become official just because it had been passed down for many generations.
 A crest received as a gift from an honorable lord or one representing successful military exploits often took precedence over the hereditary one and was used as the sei-mon.
-It’s unclear what the relationship was between the Nakajō clan and the Miura and Sakuma clans, but what can be determined, the Nakajō clan was somehow related to both families.
+It’s unclear what the relationship was between the Nakajō clan and the Miura and Sakuma clans.
+Still, what can be determined, the Nakajō clan was somehow related to both families.

 Even the Nakajō clan had more than one kamon.
 The Nakajō are known to have also used the katabami as one of its crests, along with the Nitta, Hida, Taga, Aki Fukuhara, Sakai, Shinshi, Odachi, Wada, Kido, Nakazawa, Okada and Hosokawa Reizei clans.